-3.5 EU Objectives
+3.2 EU Objectives

 The EU has set ambitious objectives that directly align with the SRA.
-Key initiatives that form the backbone of STU's strategic focus include:
+These objectives are shaped by recent policy evaluations, emerging geopolitical pressures, and evolving industrial realities within the European battery and automotive sectors.
+Key initiatives that form the backbone of STU's strategic focus include recent developments within the European battery and clean mobility policy landscape.